 The Sea to Summit Escapist Tarp is the camping tarp of dreams if you’re an ultralight kind of camper.
 And, as with all ultralight gear, it’s pretty delicate and expensive but incredibly fit for purpose.

 The Escapist camping tarp is made from 15D Ultra-Sil Nano.
 This is incredibly thin, and it’s thanks to this that the tarp is so light.
 But, it does make it delicate.
-It is still durable while being used properly but any kind of accidents are likely to put a rip in it.
+It is still durable while being used properly but any kind of accident is likely to put a rip in it.

 Weighing just 10.5 oz. the Esapcist camping tarp is incredibly light and ideal for backpacking.
 You will barely even notice it’s there, and you’ll love having it when you really need it.